 The crux of the problem: our excessive demands

-However, Shel Holtz's contribution also brought me to the heart of the problem: we are simply overwhelmed with the many new tools that are thrown into the market virtually every week.
-I remember well when Google+ was launched and many sighed, "Another social network we need to use."
-That's how it is with many tools we hear from friends and acquaintances or read in the media: this app is just hip, the latest craze and a third is guaranteed to boost our productivity.
+However, Shel Holtz's contribution also brought me to the heart of the problem: We are simply overwhelmed with the many new tools that are thrown onto the market on a weekly basis.
+I remember well when Google+ was introduced and many sighed: "Another new social network that we have to use."
+This is how it works with many tools that we hear from friends and acquaintances or read in the media: This app is hip right now, the latest craze and a third is guaranteed to boost our productivity.

 Now there are tool enthusiasts like Patrick Molletwho presents new apps and tools every week.
 But even Patrick notes: